Sarawak United FC: History

-Founded in 1974 as the Malaysia Malays' Football Association football team, the club changed its name to Selangor Malays' Football Association football team when competing in the 2017 Malaysia FAM League season.
+Founded in 1974 as the Malaysian Malay's Football Association football team, the club changed its name to Selangor Malays' Football Association football team when competing in the 2017 Malaysia FAM League season.
 They were rebranded again as Selangor United for the 2018 Malaysia FAM Cup season.
 Unfortunately, Selangor United did not last long in the game as the team faced financial difficulties.
 In 2019, the club was bought over by the FAS and the new owners subsequently rebranded the club as Sarawak United.

 With FAS buying and rebranding the team, the move was a win-win situation for FAS, because thanks to the move, FAS has made sure that a team representing the Malaysian state of Sarawak is playing in the 2020 Malaysia Premier League.
 All that happened after the main football team run by FAS to compete in the Malaysia Premier League at the time, known as the Sarawak FA state football team, were relegated to the Malaysian third-tier division, the Malaysia M3 League in 2019.
 In 2020, the Malaysia Premier League however saw the participation of two Sarawak-based football clubs with Kuching City being promoted to the Malaysia Premier League that year.